 The worst thing about it they know not what was going to happen to them in the hours to come, Las Vegas can be a cold and scary place and with NO resources, with no way to help themselves, having no means to clean their clothes or to find a job.
 These individuals are without food in their stomachs to keep them from hunger.
 Adults do not belong on the streets women do not belong on the streets and certainly children deserve to have a place to call home but at the very least shelter to keep them safe and secure.
 I cannot think of a single instance where a person deserves to be forced to live a homeless life.
 Las Vegas is a place of EXCESS – there is excess food, excess fun, and excess fortune.
 We have theatric and eccentric shows promoting the good life.
 For some a hot meal, clean clothes, and some emergency lodging is what they really need to get them off the street, on their feet and a fresh start.
 This fresh start will help them with the ability to secure a job.
 It is inhumane to turn our backs on these unfortunate when they are in trouble.
 What if it was you?
 Your spouse?
 Your children?
 A family member?
 Or a close friend?
 Situations and circumstances happen – do not think you are invincible and that this could never happen to you.
 Bad things happen to good people, unfortunately!

 Someone is needed to help!
 That someone is US - and when I say us, I mean YOU and Ameriway Charities serving Las Vegas - N. Las Vegas – Henderson - Boulder City.
 I know together that we can help those in their time of greatest need.
-Our 2017 mission is to focus on people with emergencies and those homeless in the streets of Southern Nevada, along with our regular programs.
+Our 2018 mission is to focus on people with emergencies and those homeless in the streets of Southern Nevada, along with our regular programs.
 There is A LOT for US to do – (there is that word US, again) Ameriway Charities and YOU!
 We need to bring together EVERY physical and financially able person; teeming up and partnering with Ameriway Charities.
-Can you volunteer and financially support us to fundraise $50,000 this quarter, to support our 2017 mission?
+Can you volunteer and financially support us to fundraise $100,000 in the first quarter of 2018, to support our 2018 mission?
 We will be doubling our efforts each quarter.
 While doubling our fundraising efforts, we will be doubling our assistance as well.
-Our 2017 mission while continuing our core programs is to assist people in need with focus on the homeless and people with emergencies Southern Nevada.
+Our 2018 mission while continuing our core programs is to assist people in need with focus on the homeless and people with emergencies Southern Nevada.

 HELPING THOSE IN NEED would not be possible without your generous support and all of our willingness to help.
 Let’s partner together on the front lines of fighting poverty in our streets, in our towns in our communities.